Edward Mandla: 2016 Sydney elections

 In November 2015, Mandla announced that he would not run for Lord Mayor, citing the demands of his five board director roles and the upcoming birth of his seventh child as the reasons behind his decision.
 At the time he was presumed to be the frontrunner on the Liberal Party's ticket.
 In July 2016, Mandla left the Liberal Party to run as the second candidate on independent councilor Angela Vithoulkas "Sydney Matters" ticket in the September 2016 council elections.
 Upon his exit from the party, Mandla was critical of the Liberals for being beholden to lobbyists and unelected officials.
 Vithoulkas and Mandla will contest incumbent Lord Mayor Clover Moore and Liberal candidate Christine Forster.

-Competitive weightlifting
+Outside of politics

 Mandla weightlifts competitively for the NSW's Titans.
 He won Masters Division Championships in 2012, 2013, 2017, 2019 and currently holds the NSW Masters Division record for the snatch, clean and jerk and total.
 He won bronze at the World Cup in 2017.
-He holds a number of current Australian Masters records in the 55-59 102kg category including snatch 90kg, clean and jerk 108kg, and total 194kg.
+He holds a number of current Australian Masters records in the 55-59 102 kg category including snatch 90 kg, clean and jerk 108 kg, and total 194 kg.